geoffrich/thatconf-slides-2023/slides.md

 </style>

 <!--
-- [ show of hands — who has heard of Svelte? used Svelte? ]
 - So Svelte has been getting fairly well known these days, but in case this is your first time hearing about it — it is a component-based JavaScript framework like React and Vue, but the major difference is instead of interpreting your component code with a runtime it ships to the browser, it compiles your components into vanilla JavaScript at build time.
 So on average, this makes for applications that are typically smaller and faster than applications built with the other big frameworks.
 -->